drcmda/react-contextual/README.md

 Likewise, context makes flux patterns possible that previously would have meant larger dependencies and boilerplate.
 Context can carry setState to new heights by allowing it to freely distribute. `react-contextual` builds a small flux pattern around that premise but lets React do all the work, which perhaps leads to what could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js).

-# Installation and usage
+# Installation

     npm install react-contextual

-## 1. If you just need a simple, no-nonsense, light-weight store ...
+# 1. If you just need a simple, no-nonsense, light-weight store ...

 Example: https://codesandbox.io/s/ko1nz4j2r